sparshsah/foggy-demo/demo/finance/orgchart.md

 * The role: Pretty much, come up with one main finished deliverable by the end of the summer.
 * How to get fired (or, I guess, more like, "not get a return offer"):
   * Doing too little: This one's obvious.
-    Some interns for one reason or another clearly don't need or want the return offer, and are basically there as a paid summer camp.
+    Some Interns for one reason or another clearly don't need or want the return offer, and are basically there as a paid summer camp.
   * Doing too much: This one is a more nuanced pitfall.
     Most intern-project ideas were solicited and chosen months ago,